 About

-You can contact me via email at lappjoe at yahoo dot com or message me through Facebook or Instagram.
+Contact Joe via email at lappjoe at yahoo dot com, or message him through Facebook or Instagram.

 joe_head_about